-What You Need to Know About Death Insurance
+What You Need to Know About Death Insurance Cover

 What happens if you can’t take care of your family anymore?
 How can you prepare for something worse than permanent injury?
-Death insurance can help offer a solution to potential problems down the road.
+Death insurance cover can help offer a solution to potential problems down the road.

 The term ‘death insurance’ isn’t as common as the term ’Life Cover’ or ‘Life Insurance’.
 It sees less use, yet its meaning is essentially the same.
 In fact, the terms are often used interchangeably.
 In other words, death insurance or death cover is often known as ’Life Cover’, ‘Life Insurance’ or ‘Life Insurance Cover’.
 To keep things confusing, strictly speaking the term ‘life insurance’ includes a range of life insurance products (such as life cover, income protection cover , TPD and trauma insurance cover).